Jala3400/Logo_to_ASCII/docs/how-it-works.md

 # How It Works

 The idea came from a video where an image was converted to ASCII.
-However, a lot of information was lost and the characters didn't have the shape they should.
+However, a lot of information was lost, and the characters didn't have the shape they should.

 This algorithm operates on pixels instead of blocks.